mate-academy/jv-program-common-mistakes/java-core/equals-and-hashcode/fibonacci.md

 ```

 #### Not keeping your code simple and clean
  - Don't use short variable naming that consists ofr 1 or 2 letters.
-Cause other including yourself
+Other developers, including yourself
-in few weeks won't understand what's going on in the code.
+in few weeks, won't understand what's going on in the code.
  - Don't make your code longer unnecessarily with adding empty lines between line of codes.
  - Same with redundant variables, don't create any unless it solves particular problem for you.